Scorpio Sky: Championship Wrestling From Hollywood (2010–2017)

 On September 17, 2010, the Hollywood-based NWA territory launched a weekly television show on KDOC.
 Sky's first appearance on "NWA Championship Wrestling From Hollywood" came on October 8, 2010, challenging Adam Pearce for the NWA World Heavyweight title.
 He came very close to winning but Pearce used a low blow followed by a piledriver to secure the victory.
 After the match, Rocky Romero & Claudio Castagnoli attacked Sky from behind.
-Joey Ryan and Willie Mack would come to Sky's aid leading to a 6-Man tag match on October 22.
+Joey Ryan and Willie Mack came to Sky's aid leading to a 6-Man tag match on October 22.
 Joey Ryan, Willie Mack, and Scorpio Sky were successful.
 Sky's next appearance came in a losing effort to former partner Joey Ryan in a one on one matchup on November 5.

 On the December 3rd edition Sky was seen laid out in the dressing room from an attack.
 On December 10 Sky faced and defeated "Pretty" Peter Avalon.
 On the January 7th edition Sky defeated Austin Aries in a 1 on 1 match.
 Soon after it was announced that the Sky/Aries rivalry would continue in a Best of 5 Series of matches.
 The second match between the 2 took place on February 4; Aries was the winner injuring Scorpio Sky's knee in the process.
 Two weeks later Aries & NWA World Heavyweight Champion Adam Pearce defeated Sky & Joey Ryan in a tag team match on February 18.
-Sky would get his revenge on March 12 when he defeated Aries in Match 3 of their series; pinning him after a vicious knee strike to the face.
+Sky got his revenge on March 12 when he defeated Aries in Match 3 of their series; pinning him after a vicious knee strike to the face.
 Aries wouldn't stay down long as he defeated Sky on March 18 in Match 4, giving him a concussion with a series of blows to the head.
 The 5th and final match in the series took place on May 7.
-Sky forced Aries to tap out to a figure 8 like submission hold but would refuse to release it after the match ended.
+Sky forced Aries to tap out to a figure 8 like submission hold but refused to release it after the match ended.
 The referee was forced to disqualify Sky and reverse the decision.